Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-Built in a Renaissance style reminiscent of Sansovino by Sante Lombardo until his death in 1547, and finished by Giannantonio Chiona.
-The church was consecrated in 1561 with the cupola by Chiona (and not Palladio, as was once claimed) added ten years later.
+Built by and for the Greek community in Venice, then consisting primarily of sailors and merchants, who had previously shared the nearby church of San Biagio and who numbered around 4000 at the time.
+The church was financed by taxing all the Greek ships arriving in Venice.
+It was built in a Renaissance style reminiscent of Sansovino by Sante Lombardo, from the laying of the foundation stone in 1539 until his death in 1547, and finished by Giannantonio Chiona.
+The church was consecrated in 1561 with the cupola by Chiona (and not Palladio, as has been claimed) added ten years later.

-The adjoining late-17th Century buildings are by Baldassare Longhena, whose work unites the complex.
-They are the Collegio Flangini and the smaller Scuola di San Nicolo, now a museum of Byzantine icons.
+The adjoining late-17th- century buildings are by Baldassare Longhena.
+They housed the Collegio Flangini (until 1905), named for its sponsor and now a Byzantine studies institute, and the smaller Scuola di San Nicolo, now a museum of Byzantine icons.
 The wall along the canal is also by Longhena.
+It encloses the rather lovely courtyard around the church, with olive trees and two fine well-heads.
+The church itself is free-standing, something of a rarity in Venice.

 Interior